When Did the Waters Part?

 Part Two of the Diaspora Series

 Disclaimer: This paper was developed collaboratively between Claude (Anthropic) and D. L. White.
-Climate profiles were independently derived and validated by Grok (xAI).
+Climate forcing was independently reviewed by Grok (xAI).
 The paper builds on the qualitative framework established in "Where Did the Dove Find Peace?"
 (Part One) and should be read as a continuation of that work.

 The Clock Starts

 The first paper in this series established ten propositions describing the post-catastrophe recovery as a practical engineering problem.
-The tectonic event was brief and violent.
+The tectonic “main event” was brief and violent.
 The landscape resumed rather than restarted.
-The warm ocean was an inevitable consequence.
-The ice age followed automatically.
+The new warm ocean basins were an inevitable consequence.
+The ice age followed necessarily.

 Those propositions were qualitative — practical inferences from the Genesis account treated as an engineering specification.
-This paper makes them quantitative.
+This paper examines whether the specifications are plausible by making them quantitative.

 Every number in this paper derives from a single source: the velocity of the tectonic plates as a function of time.
 That velocity curve — constrained by two primary observations (total continental displacement of approximately 5,000 km and the modern GPS-measured velocity of approximately 5 cm/yr) — determines the rate of ocean heating, the depth of new basins, the height of rising mountains, the intensity of volcanic forcing, and the area of new seafloor.
 Five outputs from one master equation (plate velocity as a function of time), constrained by two primary observations and the phase transition recorded in the narrative at day 40.